Teplice: History

 After a blaze in 1793, large parts of the town were rebuilt in a Neoclassical style.
 The health resort was a popular venue for wealthy bourgeois like the poet Johann Gottfried Seume, who died on his stay in 1810, or Ludwig van Beethoven, who met here with Johann Wolfgang von Goethe in 1812; as well as for European monarchs.
-During the Napoleonic War of the Sixth Coalition, Teplice in August 1813 was the site where Emperor Francis I of Austria, Emperor Alexander I of Russia and King Frederick William III of Prussia first signed the triple alliance against Napoleon I of France that led to the coalition victory at the nearby Battle of Kulm.
+During the Napoleonic War of the Sixth Coalition, Teplice in August 1813 was the site where Emperor Francis I of Austria, Emperor Alexander I of Russia and King Frederick William III of Prussia first signed the triple alliance against Napoleon that led to the coalition victory at the nearby Battle of Kulm.

 In 1895, Teplice merged with neighbouring Lázně Šanov (Schönau).
 Upon the dissolution of Austria-Hungary after World War I and the 1919 Treaty of Saint-Germain-en-Laye, the predominantly German-speaking population found itself in newly established Czechoslovakia.
-According to the 1930 census there were 30 799 people living in the city (5,232 persons of Czechoslovak ethnicity, 12 persons of Hungarian ethnicity, 23 127 persons of German ethnicity and 667 of Jewish ethnicity).
+According to the 1930 census there were 30 799 people living in the city (5,232 persons of Czechoslovak ethnicity, 12 persons of Hungarian ethnicity, 23,127 persons of German ethnicity and 667 of Jewish ethnicity).
 Right-wing political groups like the German National Socialist Worker's Party referred to themselves as Volksdeutsche and began to urge for a unification with Germany, their efforts laid the foundation for the rise of the Sudeten German Party under Konrad Henlein after 1933.
-With the Sudetenland, Teplice was annexed by Nazi Germany according to the 1938 Munich Agreement and incorporated into Reichsgau Sudetenland.
+In 1938, Teplice was annexed by Nazi Germany according to the 1938 Munich Agreement and was administered as part of the Reichsgau Sudetenland.
 In 1930, 3,213 Jews lived in Teplice, 10% of the population.
 Under the Nazi regime they faced the Holocaust in the Sudetenland.
 Many fled and the Teplice Synagogue was burnt during Kristallnacht.

-After World War II the Czechoslovak government enacted the Beneš decrees, whereafter the German-speaking majority of the population was expelled from Teplice.
+After World War II, the Czechoslovak government enacted the Beneš decrees, whereafter the German-speaking majority of the population was expelled from Teplice.
 In 1945, the Princes of Clary-Aldringen, lords of Teplice since 1634, were expropriated.

 In 1994, Jaroslav Kubera of the ODS became mayor of Teplice and he held the position until 2018.

 Demographics

 Economy

-The largest employer based in the city is AGC Flat Glass Czech, a manufacturer of flat glass for the construction and automotive industries.
+The largest employers based in the city are AGC Flat Glass Czech (manufacturer of flat glass for the construction and automotive industries) and Severočeská servisní (a company that deals with construction and maintenance of pipelines), both with more than 1,000 employees.

 Spa

 One of the most important employers is the spa.
 The thermal mineral springs were mentioned already in 1154, which makes the spa the oldest in the country and Central Europe.
-The Pravřídlo spring reaches a temperature of 41° C. The spa focuses on treatment of musculoskeletal disorders, nervous system diseases, and vascular diseases.
+The Pravřídlo spring reaches a temperature of 41 °C. The spa focuses on treatment of musculoskeletal disorders, nervous system diseases, and vascular diseases.